pramatias/rustbook/intermediate_step/rustbook81gpt.md

 storing lists of items, whether it's lines of text in a file or prices of goodies in a shopping cart.
 They've got your back!

-Alright, folks, let me tell you about a little shortcut that Rust has for creating vectors with some initial values.
+Alright, let me tell you about a little shortcut that Rust has for creating vectors with some initial values.
 It's called the vec! macro, and it's like a magic wand for vectors.
 Check out Listing 8-2, it's gonna blow your mind!